Chocolate toxicity calculator – quick reference in case of emergency

 For several reasons.

-We discussed theobromine in great detail above but also present in chocolate is sugar, milk, and caffeine.
-None of these are particularly good for your dog so just because white chocolate isn’t as bad for your dog as dark chocolate, that doesn’t mean it’s ok to feed it to your dog.
+We discussed Theobromine in great detail above, but also in chocolate are sugar, milk, and caffeine.
+None of these are particularly good for your dog, so just because white chocolate isn’t as bad for your dog as dark chocolate doesn’t mean feeding it to your dog is OK.

 So no, your dog should not eat white chocolate.